Dynamic Precise and Imprecise Probability Kinematics: Working with sets of probabilities

-where the second equality is a characterization (see e.g. \cite[Page 3389]{cerreia}).
 By complete characterization, we mean that it is sufficient to know $\underline{P}$ to be able to completely specify core$(\underline{P})$.
-To emphasize this aspect, some authors say that $\underline{P}$ is \textit{compatible} with core$(\underline{P})$ (see e.g. \cite{gong}).
+To emphasize this aspect, some authors say that $\underline{P}$ is \textit{compatible} with core$(\underline{P})$ \cite{gong}.